danbruce/FastRoute/README.md

 This library provides a fast implementation of a regular expression based router.
 [Blog post explaining how the implementation works and why it is fast.][blog_post]

+This is a fork of [nikic/FastRoute](https://github.com/nikic/FastRoute) that adds PHP 5.3 compatibility patches.

 Usage
 -----